Listen

 There is no denying that one of the biggest challenges for society is sustainability, in all its forms.
 Climate change threatens both the planet and its people.
 People may struggle with inequality, poor financial health, and even a lack of basic human rights.

 As the challenges increase, there’s a growing sense of urgency that governments and businesses should step in and help tackle them.
-The world has changed, and banking needs to change with it.
+The world is changing, and banking needs to change with it.

-We must at the very least ensure that our own operational impact on the environment and people is being made responsibly.
-Looking inward, that means making sure our operations – our buildings, data centres and how we use transport – are in line with the low-carbon economy of the future.
+It starts with our own operations and people.
+Looking inward, means striving to ensure our operations – our buildings, data centres and how we use transport – are in line with the low-carbon economy of the future.
 That our employees are treated well and that neither we nor our suppliers infringe on human rights.

 But we can do more.
-As a global bank with billions flowing through our books, we have a huge opportunity to make an impact for the better.
-Doing more than just mitigating harm by bringing aspects of climate change, biodiversity and protecting human rights into our dialogue with clients and financing decisions.
+As a global bank with billions flowing through our books, we have an opportunity to make an impact for the better.
+Doing so by bringing aspects of climate change, nature and respecting human rights into our dialogue with clients and financing decisions.

 ING wants to be a pioneer in defining new ways to do business.
 We want to be a banking leader in building a sustainable future for our company, our customers, society and the environment.
 How?